MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/add-a-silverlight-application-to-conversation-window-extension.md

 </tbody>
 </table>

-## Displaying a Silverlight application
+## Display a Silverlight application

 When a Lync SDK contextual conversation starts, the application registered with the appropriate GUID opens.
 A Web application opens in CWE, otherwise the application opens on the desktop.
 To display a Silverlight application in CWE, embed the application in an HTML page and register the HTML application.